hpc2n/softwareaccounting/docs/configuration.md

 # Configuration

 Configuration uses the YAML file format.

-All modules the module name (include namespace) as base for all configuration.

-All parts of the process uses an config file.
-Defaults to /etc/sams/$program_name.yaml

-All configuration files has an *common* part that is shared with all modules.
-Currently *loglevel* and *logfile* are the only things that uses the common options.

-Each part has an configuration block named *sams.$program_name*, for example [*sams-collector*](sams-collector.md), with configurations about the specific part.

-All parts can use the same configuration file as all options are in different namespace.

-More information about the specific configuration needed for each part in the parts documentation.
+By default each program uses its own configuration file but it is also possible to reuse the same configuration file between all programs.

+To configure Software Accounting, each program and each module should have their own section.
+For modules, the section should be named after the module.
+For programs, the section should be named *sams.program*.

+Refer to the documentation of each program or module for specific configuration options.

-# Example config file
+## Example config file

 ```
 ---